 Bethany Divinity College and Seminary is Baptist in identification, but trans-denominational in its student body.
 It is an independent, conservative school serving a variety of denominations and independent congregations.
 Bethany seeks to prepare its students to return to the denomination or church tradition that nurtured them.
 Bethany’s programs of study are taught from a conservative viewpoint, teaching Bible doctrine rather than “church” doctrine.

 COMING SOON !!!!!!!!

-The administrative office for the college and seminary is situated at 2573 Hodgesville Road, two miles south of the Ross Clark Circle, Dothan, Alabama.
-Here at the same location, a Learning Center for continuing education is provided for On-Site studies.
-Included at the center is a library, classrooms, a 175-seat auditorium, a fellowship hall, and an administration building along with the studios of W.V.O.B.
-Radio (91.3 FM), the college operated radio station..
+The administrative office for the college and seminary is situated at 1785 East Main Street, Suite 1, Dothan, Alabama just of the Ross Clark Circle.
+Here at the same location, a Learning Center for continuing education is provided for On-Site studies, administration offices, and a studios for W.V.O.B.
+Radio Station (91.3 FM), witch the college operates..

-While Bethany is continuing to build its library, the Houston-Love Memorial Library located in downtown Dothan, housing over 100,000 volumes is available for research for Bethany’s resident students.
+While Bethany is continuing a library, the Houston-Love Memorial Library located in downtown Dothan, housing over 100,000 volumes is available for research for Bethany’s resident students.
 Also, students may use the library at Troy University – Dothan.
 Bethany provides its own theological library, which is sufficient for conducting On-Site research for all Bethany’s degree programs.